Part of the

 4. On Along The Chester Road - and Chester Road Traffic - and Further On Up The Hill

-We’ll walk on a few yards.
+We’ll walk on a few yards, along the Chester Rod, towards home.
 It's there that I can remember being driven past, looking out of the car window over the grass verge.
 It must have been the summer of 1940.
 Four years ago now.
 Piled up on it was a great mound of old cars and other bits of machinery and scrap metal and rubbish.
 I think it was going to be used as a roadblock if the Germans came.
 They were going to shove it all across the road to stop the tanks and other things.
 How long it would have stopped a Panzer tank for, I don't know, but they had to try.
 Of course it was never needed and by now it has all been cleared up, taken away and probably forgotten about by everyone except me.

 On our side of the road there are a couple of houses quite close together.
 I think somebody called Mrs Ashmore lives in one of them.
 I have the feeling that my elder sister used to have piano lessons from her.
 Before you get to those houses, and for a long time afterwards as you start to climb the hill, there is nothing, just the odd field stretching back to the gardens of Thornhill Road.
 On the other side it is all open fields.